Pearson eyes publishing arm merger with Bertelsmann

-LONDON/FRANKFURT British education and publishing group Pearson Plc said it was in talks with Germany's Bertelsmann to combine their publishing divisions, Penguin and Random House.
+LONDON/FRANKFURT British education and publishing group Pearson Plc (PSON.L) said it was in talks with Germany's Bertelsmann BERT.UL to combine their publishing divisions, Penguin and Random House.

 Pearson, which owns the Financial Times (FT), said on Thursday the two companies had not yet reached an agreement and there was no certainty that the talks would lead to a deal.